 Pick up the Credit by Examination form from the Department of Communication Studies office.

-- Fill out the form and take it to the Bursar’s office (Lucina Hall, room 027) and pay the $50 testing fee.
+- Fill out the form and take it to the Student Financial Services office (Lucina Hall, room 027) and pay the $50 testing fee.

 - Return the form with proof of payment to the Department of Communication Studies office where you will be given the instructions for the persuasive presentation (speech).

 - Schedule a date and time in the Department of Communication Studies office.